With the onset of summer, Magpies grow restless and long for adventures that offer exploration beyond the classroom.

 In the great wide open, we’ll explore places, spaces, and ideas that welcome curiosity, cultivate creativity, and celebrate big ideas.
 While away from the nest, we’ll foster relationships with new Magpies, and learn from influential educators that help us persevere when challenged or inspire a larger vision.
 Your child will feel safe, cared for, and allowed the space to explore the things that make them independent, authentic, and awesome!

-Summer @ McGillis offers six (6) weeks of summer programming for 1st - 8th grade students.
-These adventures often take place during the last three weeks in June and the first three weeks in August.
+Summer @ McGillis offers five (5) weeks of summer programming for 1st - 8th grade students.
+These adventures will take place during the last two weeks in June and the first three weeks in August.
 With a few exceptions, camps run Monday-Friday from 8:30 AM - 4:00 PM.
 Camps are facilitated by McGillis faculty or veteran AfterSchool staff and are designed around the group leaders’ passions and experience.
 Our camps are intentionally kept small so students get a more intimate experience.

 MEET OUR TEAM!